 I get endless suggestions from the Riddle team on new tools and apps to use.
 To be honest I’m not keen to try them all.
 They often take time (not to mention a big chunk of my brainpower bandwidth) to understand.
 Then I realise that they weren’t necessarily better than the tool I was using.
+Then there was Canva.

-It was different with Canva.
 Perhaps it’s because Photoshop is SO complex when you just need to add a headline or add a touch of sparkle, but Canva is something I just ‘got’.

-I’ve self-published a novel a few years ago.
+I self-published a novel a few years ago.
 This process is almost enough to finish anyone off.
 Creating the cover was by far the hardest part.
 I recently complemented a self-published author on her appealing cover only to be told: “Oh that was nothing.
 You should try Canva.
 It’s easy!”

 If only I had!

 So imagine my delight when I read this tweet: